 The scientists analyzed the data to identify common patterns of movement among the different cylinders.
 These patterns represent how momentum and energy are transferred from the liquid core-mantle interface inward through the liquid core toward the inner core with diminishing amplitudes.

 Their analyses isolated six slow-moving oscillations, or waves of motion, occurring within the liquid core.
 The oscillations originated at the boundary between Earth's core and its mantle and traveled inward toward the inner core with decreasing strength.
 Four of these oscillations were robust, occurring at periods of 85, 50, 35 and 28 years.
 Since the scientist's data set goes back to 1840, the recurrence period of the longest oscillation (85 years) is less well determined than the other oscillations.
 The last two oscillations identified were weaker and will require further study.

 The 85- and 50-year oscillations are consistent with a 1997 study by researchers Stephen Zatman and Jeremy Bloxham of Harvard University, Cambridge, Mass., who used a different analysis technique.
 A later purely theoretical study by Harvard researcher Jon Mound and Bruce Buffett of the University of Chicago in 2006 showed that there should be several oscillations of this type; their predicted periods agree with the first four modes identified in Dickey and deViron's study.

 "Our satellite-based results are in excellent agreement with the previous theoretical and other studies in this field, providing a strong confirmation of the existence of these oscillations," said Dickey.
 "These results will give scientists confidence in using satellite measurements in the future to deduce long-term changes taking place deep within our restless planet."

-Media ContactMedia Contact:
+News Media ContactMedia Contact:

 Alan Buis 818-354-0474